leoshtika/docker-lamp/README.md

 docker-lamp
 ===========
-A simple LAMP (Linux, Apache, MySQL/MariaDB, PHP) using Docker containers
+A simple LAMP (Linux, Apache, MySQL/MariaDB, PHP) using Docker containers.
+The master branch has the latest supported versions.
+Select a different branch for older versions of PHP.

 Usage
 -----